 - We discuss with our children the need for rules and boundaries.
 Laws provide us with protection, they help us to take responsibility for our actions and realise that there are consequences.

-- Our expectations for behaviour are clear and consistent across school. we work closely with the children so they understand their rights and responsibilities for the choices they make.
+- Our expectations for behaviour are clear and consistent across the school.
+Our school behaviour policy includes rewards and consequences, and children are clear about these.
+We work closely with the children so that they understand their rights and take responsibility for the choices they make.

-- We promote respect for those who enforce the law.
+- We ensure children know which services in our community keep us safe and we promote respect for those who enforce the law.

-- Through our Mission Statement we encourage our children to take responsibility for their own actions but to also be treated with respect from others.
+- Through our mission statement we encourage our children to take responsibility for their own actions.

 - We do not tolerate bullying of any kind and this is dealt with quickly.